damirlj/modern_cpp_tutorials/README.md

         private:

-            std::tuple<Args&...> m_values; // Store arguments by reference!
+            std::tuple<Args&...> m_values; // Store arguments as lvalue references!
             static constexpr size_t N = sizeof...(Args);

     };
 ```

 **Second use-case** would be for user-defined types, where you want to provide class specific
-*“less than”* comparison operator, in order to be able to sort the collection of this type using f.e. *std::sort*.
+*“less than”* comparison operator, in order to be able to ascending sort the collection of this type using f.e. *std::sort*
+algorithm.
-To accomplish this task, one can utilize on the std::tuple internal implementation of comparison
+>To accomplish this task, one can utilize on the std::tuple internal implementation of comparison
-operators, which are of lexicographical (alphabetical) ordering type.
+operators, which is known as *lexicographical (alphabetical) ordering*.
 This way, you just wrap your type into std::tuple, instead of writing your own comparison logic, which can be tedious and
 sometime also error-pron task